colleen547/sql-challenge/README.md

 <br>

 <b>Data Modeling</b>
-- Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool like http://www.quickdatabasediagrams.com.
+- The CSVs were inspected and an ERD of the tables was sketched out using http://www.quickdatabasediagrams.com.

 <b>Data Engineering</b>
 - Use the information you have to create a table schema for each of the six CSV files.
 Remember to specify data types, primary keys, foreign keys, and other constraints.